kdave/btrfs-progs/Documentation/btrfs-quota.rst

 .. note::
         Qgroups are different than the traditional user quotas and designed to track shared and exclusive data per-subvolume.
-Please refer to the section *HIERARCHICAL QUOTA GROUP CONCEPTS* for a detailed description.
+Please refer to the section :ref:`HIERARCHICAL QUOTA GROUP CONCEPTS<man-quota-hierarchical-quota-group-concepts>`
+        for a detailed description.

 PERFORMANCE IMPLICATIONS
 ^^^^^^^^^^^^^^^^^^^^^^^^